ErikEvenson/webcore/eeegen/initializr/h5bp-content/docs/initializr/h5bp-content/h5bp-content.md

-The gitattributes and gitignore file are ignored.
+The gitignore file is ignored.